umanskymax/spdk/io_pacing/README.md

 Adaptive rate IO pacer.
 FIO with 8 jobs.

+Adaptive mechanism works as follows.
+IO pacer measures average IO period, i.e. how often IOs leave the pacer and go to buffer allocation and disk.
+Every tuning period (10 ms) pacer period is adjusted to match the measured IO period minus 1 us.
+Adjustments to pacer period are done in steps (1 us).
+For example, if current pacer period is 25 us and measured IO period is 35 us, pacer period will be set to 26 us.
+This works in both directions, up and down.
+Adjustments to pacer period are limited by a range with lower bound being the configured pacer period value (the first column in the table below) and upper bound being twice the lower bound.

 | Pacer period, us | QD   | BW    | WIRE BW  | AVG LAT, us | BW STDDEV | L3 Hit Rate | Bufs in-flight (MiB) |
 |------------------|------|-------|----------|-------------|-----------|-------------|----------------------|
 | 5.6 (22.4)       | 256  | 129.0 | 118.9491 | 4159.1      | 1.2       | 87.6        | 257.3 (32.1)         |